 Because there is no exhaust or engine, an EV is whisper quiet, which you may put off if you want.
 An electric vehicle delivers 100% of its power immediately, which may make a higher-powered model feel twitchy until you know how to modulate accelerators.

 EVs usually use one-speed transmissions.
 That means there are no sensations of gearshifts.
 Plus, the car’s regenerative braking function that helps to recover energy, which would otherwise get lost through braking and decelerating, might be pronounced depending on the vehicle’s model.
+Exploring the key factors to consider when purchasing an electric vehicle is essential, and you might also find value in the electric vehicle tow awareness course at the provided link.

 Does your home have a parking spot, or are there public charging points just nearby?
 These are among the first questions you must ask yourself when buying an EV.